funcompbio/assignment-2/README.md

   2. Create a shell script called `EPGranking.sh` with a text editor and type there the Unix shell commands necessary to produce the ranking of Catalan counties by their risk of outbreak.
+The risk of outbreak is stored in the column called `IEPG_CONFIRMAT`.

-  3. Once you have created the shell script in step 2, run it as follows to create a text file called `EPGranking.csv`, containing the ranking of Catalan counties by their risk of outbreak:
+  3. Once you have created the shell script in step 2, run it in the Unix shell as follows to create a text file called `EPGranking.csv`, containing the ranking of Catalan counties by their risk of outbreak:
      ```
      $ sh EPGranking.sh > EPGranking.csv
      ```

+The file `EPGranking.csv` should have the following characteristics:

+  1. It should be a CSV file using semicolon (`;`) as column separator.
+  2. It should have the following line as first (column header) line:
+     ```
+     NOM;IEPG_CONFIRMAT
+     ```
+  3. The second and following lines should contain the names of counties and the value of their risk of outbreak separated by a semicolon (`;`).
+     For instance, one such lines could look like this one:
+     ```
+     SEGRIA;205.625
+     ```
+  4. The second and following lines should be stored in descending order of the second column, corresponding to the risk of outbreak, i.e., the largest value should be at the top of the file, and the lowest at the bottom.
+The original data file provides these values for 7-day aggregation periods since the beginning of the COVID19 outbreak.
+     This ranking should be based on the most recent values for the risk of outbreak in the data file you have downloaded.

+## Frequently Asked Questions

+1. Should I update my assignment on the deadline to provide a ranking based on the most recent values for the risk of outbreak?

+  No, the ranking must be based in the most recent values for the risk of outbreak **in the data file you have downloaded**.
+For instance, you can you download the data file one week before the deadline and the ranking will be correct as long as it based on the most recent date stored on that file.